Steiner's Model of Group Effectiveness: Understanding How Teams Achieve Success

 -

-Boost Motivation and Reduce Social Loafing: Foster a sense of team cohesion, create individual accountability, and recognize and reward individual contributions to counteract social loafing.
+Boost Motivation and Reduce Social Loafing: support a sense of team cohesion, create individual accountability, and recognize and reward individual contributions to counteract social loafing.
 Clear goals, shared responsibility, and a supportive team environment are crucial.

 -